nbacc12/password-manager/README.md

 # Password Manager

-This is a password manager allowing users to save their passwords from various website into a text file.
+This is a password manager allowing users to save their passwords from various websites into a text file.
 The program was built using python.